TorchSSL/TorchSSL/README.md

 1. Modify the config file in `config/flexmatch/flexmatch.yaml` as you need
 2. Run `python flexmatch.py --c config/flexmatch/flexmatch.yaml`

+## ImageNet Dataset

+Please download the ImageNet 2014 dataset (unchanged from 2012) from the official site (link: https://image-net.org/challenges/LSVRC/2012/2012-downloads.php)

+Extract the train and the test set into *subfolders* (the val set is not used), and put them under `train/` and `val/` respectively.
+Each subfolder will represent a class.

+Note: the offical test set is not zipped into subfolders by classes, you may want to use: https://github.com/jiweibo/ImageNet/blob/master/valprep.sh, which is a nice script for preparing the file structure.

 ## Customization

 If you want to write your own algorithm, please follow the following steps: